HyperMOOC: Augmenting MOOC Videos with Concept-based Embedded Visualizations

 \textbf{Hypervideo,} as an extension of hypertext to video media, has gained significant attention in educational contexts.
 Based on the characteristics summarized by Sauli et al.\cite{sauli2018hypervideo}, we focus on three key features of hypervideo: dynamism, control features, and hyperlink.

-\textit{\uline{The dynamic nature}} of hypervideo transforms static information into engaging and motion-based content, enhancing understanding and knowledge transfer in educational environments.
+\textit{\uline{The dynamic nature}} of hypervideo transforms static information into engaging and motion-based content.
 For instance, Chambel et al.\cite{chambel2006hypervideo} demonstrated that hypervideo could visualize static dimensions as dynamic ones, thus promoting comprehension.
 In MOOCs, this dynamism is particularly beneficial, allowing viewers to access additional information about video clips through hyperlinks.

 \textit{\uline{Control features}} in hypervideo systems empower users to navigate and interact with video content more flexibly.
-HyperMeeting\cite{girgensohn2015hypermeeting} exemplifies this by offering extensive control over video playback, allowing participants to initiate playback for all current participants, navigate between previously recorded meetings, and pause or skip recorded video streams.
+HyperMeeting\cite{girgensohn2015hypermeeting} exemplifies this by offering extensive control over video playback, allowing participants to initiate playback for all current participants, navigate between previously meetings, and pause or skip recorded video streams.

 \textit{\uline{Hyperlink}} is central to hypervideo, enabling the creation of interconnected video content and additional information.
-The inter-video navigation capability is often complemented by annotation and discussion features, as seen in TrACE\cite{dorn2015piloting}, which allows viewers to annotate and embed discussions at specific locations and times in videos.
-In educational applications, Tiellet et al.\cite{tiellet2010design} created MultiLinks, which allows viewing surgeries organized in steps, linked to corresponding times in the hypervideo, providing effective learning support in veterinary surgery education.
+As seen in TrACE\cite{dorn2015piloting}, which allows viewers to annotate and embed discussions at specific locations and times in videos.
+Tiellet et al.\cite{tiellet2010design} created MultiLinks, which allows viewing surgeries organized in steps, linked to corresponding times in the hypervideo, providing effective learning support in veterinary surgery education.

-\toolName{} builds upon traditional hypervideo systems by integrating features such as conceptual embedded visualization, multi-symbol design, multi-stage interaction, cognitive path visualization, and hyperlink-based course navigation.
-This approach not only enhances learners' understanding of MOOC video content and grasp of knowledge frameworks but also improves learning efficiency and experience.
+Although these systems demonstrate how navigation, annotation, and dynamic visualization can enrich educational video interactions, they typically treat these functions in isolation and rarely leverage them to uncover learners’ cognitive pathways or support conceptual understanding in MOOCs. {\toolName{} advances this paradigm by integrating conceptual visualizations, multi-symbol design, staged interactions, cognitive-path displays, and hyperlink-based navigation.
+This integrated design deepens learners’ understanding of MOOC content and knowledge structures while enhancing overall learning efficiency and experience.}